195-Patika-Dev-Paycore-Net-Bootcamp/Berk_Demircioglu_Assignment_3/README.md

 ## Update Method
 - This method is used to update the existing container according to the parameters taken from body to the list without changing vehicleId.
-- If a staff instance not on the list is tried to be updated, the program transmits the required message.
+- If a container instance not on the list is tried to be updated, the program transmits the required message.

 ![](https://github.com/195-Patika-Dev-Paycore-Net-Bootcamp/assignment-3-berkdemirciogluu/blob/master/images/containerupdatebefore.png)
 <p align="center"> Figure 13.
 Before Update Method </p>